CypherNyx/node-staff-CMS/README.md

 - View all employees - See a table of all employees with their id, first name, last name, job title, department, salary, and manager
 - Add an employee - Add a new employee by entering their first name, last name, role, and manager
 - Update employee role - Select an employee and update their job role

-### Responsive Design

-- Mobile-friendly, responsive UI that works on all screen sizes

-### Authentication

-- Login system to restrict access to authorized users
-- Different access levels for regular users vs admins

 ### Database